codingfunz/invoicing/README.md

 # invoicing Script
 A free stand-alone script to handle invoicing and payment via PayPal smart checkout.
+Requires a free PayPal account and API key.
+Use this a base to develop whatever is desired.

 ## It is most basic
 * The UI is not aesthectically dramatic, but can be formatted as desired